-In the next step the resulting pathways for the agricultural and waste emissions are added to the results for the energy- and process-related emissions, in total leading to the figures given in Table 9 and Table 10.
+the figures given in Table 12 and Table 13.
 For all countries, the relative emissions reductions with regard to 2005 and 2015 are lower after including agricultural and waste emissions because the mitigation potential is substantially lower in these sectors.
 This effect is increased for those countries with a rising emissions trend in these sectors (Brazil, China and India).
 The change in relative emissions reductions is particularly large for Brazil because more than one third of its emissions in 2015 are from these sectors.
 For all other countries under study here, the change is smaller than in the global average, as is the share of agriculture and waste emissions in the total GHG emissions.

-Table 9: Total GHG emissions reductions in 2030 when GHG emissions from agriculture and waste are added to cost-effective pathways for energy-and process-related emissions
+Table 12: Total GHG emissions reductions in 2030 when GHG emissions from agriculture and waste are added to cost-effective pathways for energy-and process-related emissions